colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ## School Summary
-<br>Create an overview table that summarizes key metrics about each school, including:
+Create an overview table that summarizes key metrics about each school, including:

 * School Name
 * School Type